awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-advanced-parameters.md

 + **Advanced**: With this option, Parameter Store evaluates all requests as advanced parameters\.
 + **Intelligent\-Tiering**: With this option, Parameter Store evaluates each request to determine if the parameter is standard or advanced\.

   If the request doesn't include any options that require an advanced parameter, the parameter is created in the standard\-parameter tier\.
-If one or more options requiring an advanced parameter are included in the request, Parameter Store create a parameter in the advanced\-parameter tier\.
+If one or more options requiring an advanced parameter are included in the request, Parameter Store creates a parameter in the advanced\-parameter tier\.

 **Benefits of Intelligent\-Tiering**
 The following are reasons you might choose Intelligent\-Tiering as the default tier\.